GPS Instead of Cowbells

 Isn't this just an attack on tradition?

 Traditions evolve as our understanding grows.
-Many practices once considered normal, like bear-baiting or cock-fighting, were abandoned when we recognized the harm they caused.
+Many practices once considered normal, like fur farming, were abandoned when we recognized the harm they caused.
 Cowbells served a practical purpose before GPS and modern tracking, but we now have better alternatives that don't compromise animal welfare.

 Wouldn't this be too expensive for farmers?